ShubhamGupta2701/Docker/README.md

 ## Commands for Docker
-- docker -v `To check the docker version`
+- To check the docker version `docker -v`
-- docker ps `To check the list of docker containers, images and other info`
+- To check the list of docker containers, images and other info `docker ps`